PNNL-Comp-Mass-Spec/Mzid-To-Tsv-Converter/Readme.md

 `-skipDupIds`
 * If there are issues converting a file due to \"duplicate ID\" errors, specifying this will cause the duplicate IDs to be ignored, at the likely cost of some correctness.

+`-geneid`
+* If specified, adds a 'GeneID' column to the output for non-decoy identification.
+Can supply a regular expression to extract it from the protein identifier/description.
+Default expression supports the UniProt SwissProt format.

 ## Output Columns

 The columns in the .tsv file created by the MzidToTsvConverter are: